ansible-collections/community.zabbix/docs/UPGRADE.md

 #### Web

 A 1-on-1 copy of the Ansible role `dj-wasabi.zabbix-web` to this collection.
+Due to naming of roles as part of a collection, some characters (Like the `-`) are not allowed anymore.
+This role is therefore renamed from `zabbix-web` to `zabbix_web`.

 Example of using the role in this collection::
 ```yaml